Blog

 • Automation & Decision Support:

-AI brings advanced automation to asset tracking, making workflows faster and more efficient.
+AI in asset tracking brings advanced automation, making workflows faster and more efficient.
 For instance, AI-powered cameras can instantly recognize tags, conducting automated warehouse inventory counts.
 Similarly, voice assistants quickly answer location queries for IoT-tagged assets.
 Moreover, AI systems generate audit reports, reconcile records, and flag missing “ghost assets,” freeing managers for strategic tasks.

 From RFID and NFC to IoT and Bluetooth: The Evolution of Asset Tagging